The Book of Being

 The Book of Being is a novel by Ian Watson published in 1985.

 Plot summary

-The Book of Being is a novel in which the heroine Yaleen dies, goes mad, and then rewrites reality.
+The Book of Being is a novel in which Yaleen dies horribly, goes insane, and then completely rewrites reality.

 Reception

 Dave Langford reviewed The Book of Being for White Dwarf #68, and stated that "The marathon effort of trilogy-writing is showing: for ages Watson's intellectual gearshift stays in neutral, but crashes into overdrive for the forty pages of Part Three (containing most of the plot).
 Strangely paced stuff from one of the few SF authors with a truly strange mind."